MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_Notifications.md

 ## Things to keep in mind

 > [!NOTE]
-> - When you select the notifications bell, you'll see notifications only for the specific account you’re working in.
+> - When you select the notifications bell, you'll see notifications only for the specific account youâ€™re working in.
 If you switch to another account, the list updates accordingly.
-> - If a notification type applies to more than one account, they’re combined into one notification that indicates how many accounts are affected.
+> - If a notification type applies to more than one account, theyâ€™re combined into one notification that indicates how many accounts are affected.
 > - You can dismiss all or individual notifications from your list.
 Notifications are automatically dismissed if the issue is resolved, a newer notification is issued on the same subject, or the alert has expired.
-> - Dismissing a notification from your notifications list doesn’t remove it from the lists of other people who have access to that account.
+> - Dismissing a notification from your notifications list doesnâ€™t remove it from the lists of other people who have access to that account.
 > - Closing the preview bar will dismiss it until the next time you log in to Microsoft Advertising.